2017 Ferrari Challenge Europe

-The 2017 Ferrari Challenge Europe is the 24th season of Ferrari Challenge Europe.
+The 2017 Ferrari Challenge Europe was the 25th season of Ferrari Challenge Europe.
 The season consisted of 7 rounds, starting at the Circuit Ricardo Tormo on May 20 and ending at the Mugello Circuit on October 28.

 Fabienne Wohlwend became the first woman to win any Ferrari Challenge race in class or outright with her victory in the second Coppa Shell race at Imola.